stevenj/CIPs/CIP-0062/README.md

 }
 ```

-The record of a voters delegation.
+The record of a voter's delegation.

-* delegations - List of [GovernanceKeys](#governancekey) and their voting weight to delegate voting power to.
+* delegations - List of [`GovernanceKeys`](#governancekey) denoting the `votingKey` and `weight` of each delegation.
+As described within [CIP-36](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0036#motivation) we make no distinction between delegations to one's own voting key (registration) or another's voting key.
-* purpose - The [Voting Purpose](#voting-purpose) being delegated.
-A voter may have multiple active delegations for different purposes, but only 1 active delegation per unique Voting Purpose.
+* purpose - The [`VotingPurpose`](#voting-purpose) being delegated.
+A voter may have multiple active delegations for different purposes, but only one active delegation per unique `VotingPurpose`.

 ## DelegatedCertificate